SamirKharchi/effex_sdk/README.md

 Alternatively you can add the source files and the api files to an existing C4D SDK project.

 *The folders in this repository contain the following files:*
-- api: the Effex API files
+- api: the Effex API
-- res: actual plugin resource description files
 - settings: just for user convenience the C4D API property presets required
 - source: project example source code for each possible plugin node type
+- res: project example plugins resource description files

 **Documentation**

-The documentation of all API functions/classes/members can be found in the Effex documentation inside of Cinema 4D itself.
+The documentation of all API functions/classes/members can be found in the Effex documentation inside of Cinema 4D itself or in the online documentation (see www.fluidsimulation.de).
 Also I have opened up a plugin development subforum in the Navié community forums.
 Feel free to ask any questions in there if the docs don't help.